rerun-io/python-example-droid-dataset/README.md

 ```

 ## Viewing the raw dataset without depth images (doesn't require CUDA)
-We can view the raw dataset without using ZED SDK by reading the mp4 files, the problem is that the intrinsic parameters of the cameras are stored in the `.svo` file so it will have to guess them.
+We can view the raw dataset without using ZED SDK by reading the mp4 files, the problem is that the intrinsic parameters of the cameras are stored in the `.svo` file so we will have to guess them.

 To download and view an episode run the following:
 ```bash